 of the Father, and this He did in both word and deed, and as a result He

-became the firstborn of the resurrection, and He will become ruler of the
+became firstborn of the resurrection, and He will come back to rule the

 kings of the earth.
 He has already accomplished two of these three objectives.

-We know that Jesus is the ruler of the kings of the earth during the
+We know that Jesus rules the kings of the earth during the

 God’s vision past the Millennium.
 God will create a new heavens and a new

-eternal kingdom, indicating that the thousand-year reign of Christ is a
+eternal reign, indicating that the Millennium is a

-microcosm of eternity.
-Jesus will be the king of all the nations and we will
+curse.
+In the new heavens and on the new earth Jesus will be king of the nations and we will

-reign under Him.
+reign with Him over a people He will create in eternity.
 The only difference between the Millennium and eternity will

 (248f) Priorities